yvonne0711/sales-tracker/README.md

 ## Team Roles

-- Project Manager: Tristen
+- Project Manager: @Tristenx
-- Architect: Beth and Yacquub
+- Architect: @Zephvv and @b-yacquub
-- Quality Assurance: Nikki and Yvonne
+- Quality Assurance: @nikki-w and @yvonne0711
 - Engineer and Analyst: All of the above

 ## Deliverables